homepage | project | subprojects | wiki | page index | tracker | chat | microblog

 Operator user story

 I am a well-intentioned sysadmin.
-I want to offer services over a
+I want to host a service on a hostile

 Regular services are implementations of networked software, typically